 These are what we call Vanity Metrics.
 They are the superficial goals in your life that have little to no intrinsic value.
 They are the shiny objects we must consciously avoid chasing mindlessly.

 Vanity metrics are like empty calories for your goals—they look good on the surface but provide no real nourishment for your growth or fulfillment.
+In technical terms, they are High-Bandwidth Noise.
+They flood your system with data that consumes your attention but adds zero value to your internal signal-to-noise ratio.

 Another pervasive vanity metric often flaunted is the sheer number of hours someone works.
 People proudly boast about their long hours, believing that putting in more time inherently equates to more dedication or achievement.
 But this perspective misses a crucial point: it isn't about the amount of hours you work; it's about the outcome of those hours.
 We should strive to be result-oriented individuals.
 Working tirelessly without producing tangible results is, quite simply, a waste of time and energy.